 - A daily focus on the four operations alongside use of TTRockstars for multiplication

-How do our values shine through in Maths?
+How do our values shine through in maths?

-All children are taught to respect and value the ideas of others and to show compassion but also to have the confidence to challenge in the appropriate way.
+Our children are taught to respect and value the ideas of others and to show compassion but also to have the confidence to challenge in the appropriate way.